Music Career Finder

 Education & Training

-Music therapy graduates can sit for the board certification exam through the Certification Board for Music Therapy and document continuing education credits as required.
+You must sit for and pass the board certification exam through the Certification Board for Music Therapy and document continuing education credits as required.

 Additional Resources